What an off-the-shelf stack is

 - Modals, tabs, and accordions follow different keyboard patterns.

-- Accessibility fixes become repeated work because nothing is shared.
+- Fixes become repeated work because nothing is shared.

 Updates become a project